gibbyb/gibbyb/README.md

 ## [Gib's Git](https://git.gibbyb.com/gib)
-- This is my self hosted Git Repo.
-While I do try to keep my projects up to date on GitHub as well, My Git repo takes priority usually.
+- This is my self hosted Git Repo, which is basically just a mirror for my GitHub.

 ## Projects